Tucson's shuttered big box stores morphing into gyms, entertainment centers

 “The ‘Three F’s:’ Fitness, Fun and Food seem to be the here and now categories that are active and absorbing vacant boxes — a national trend happening in Tucson,” she said.

-An indoor trampoline park is planned in the former JC Penney Home Store on Stone Avenue and River Road and Round 1, a Japanese entertainment venue is moving into part of the shuttered Sears store at Park Place.
+An indoor trampoline park is planned in the former J.C.
+Penney Home Store on Stone Avenue and River Road and Round 1, a Japanese entertainment venue is moving into part of the shuttered Sears store at Park Place mall.

 But vacant Toys R Us and Babies R Us stores remain among the 1.1 million square feet of vacant big box spaces around town.